minoshim/qasMHD/README.md

 ## System requirements
 Following packages are required to be installed on the system:
-- Git to install and update the package
+- Git to install and update the package,
-- C++ compiler (GNU, Intel)
+- C++ compiler (GNU, Intel),
-- MPI library (MPICH, OpenMPI) to use the MPI parallel code
+- MPI library (MPICH, OpenMPI) to use the MPI parallel code,
-- Python 3.X with NumPy and matplotlib for data read and visualization, installed from [Anaconda](https://www.anaconda.com/products/distribution)
+- Python 3.X with NumPy and matplotlib for data read and visualization, installed from [Anaconda](https://www.anaconda.com/products/distribution).

 The qasMHD code is tested on Linux OSs (Ubuntu, Linux Mint, CentOS, including Windows Subsystem for Linux).